 Getting around Perth

-There are three forms of public transport in Perth: bus, train, and ferry and you can easily plan your journey is on the Transperth website and you can grab tickets on buses and at train stations.
-Fares range based on zone from AUD 2.80 (1 zone) to AUD 11.60 (valid for all zones, all day).
+Perth City Guide, there are three forms of public transport in Perth: bus, train, and ferry and you can easily plan your journey is on the Transperth website and you can grab tickets on buses and at train stations.
+Fares range based on the zone from AUD 2.80 (1 zone) to AUD 11.60 (valid for all zones, all day).

 Perth is also home to some pretty sweet FREE public transport in the form of The Transperth Central Area Transit (CAT) buses.
 They are free in Perth’s Central Business District (CBD) as well as Fremantle CBD.
 No ticket is required in the Free Transit Zone (FTZ) for buses, but for trains, you’ll require a SmartRider card available for purchase at a Transperth Info Centre in Perth Underground or Perth Station.